Sudan: Arrests, injuries as village burned and bulldozed in El Gezira

 He explained that the demolition came against the backdrop of a conflict between Kombo Aftas and a neighbouring village on a piece of land,

-Eisa Mustafa Mahmoud, a member of the National Assembly and the political secretary of Liberation and Justice Party, described in an interview with Radio Dabanga the demolition of Kombo Aftas as inhuman, unacceptable and does not resemble the values and behaviour of the Sudanese people.
+Eisa Mahmoud, a member of the National Assembly and the political secretary of Liberation and Justice Party, described in an interview with Radio Dabanga the demolition of Kombo Aftas as inhuman and unacceptable.
+It does not resemble the values and behaviour of the Sudanese people.

-The Sudan Liberation Movement (SLM-AW) of Abdelwahid leadership described the incident as a racial targeting of the population of Kanabi and held the government responsible for the consequences of this approach.
+The SLM-AW described the incident as a racial targeting of the Kanabi and held the government responsible for the consequences.